Mbwelesu Crater (Marum Crater) with lava lake

 Later in this caldera rose several craters – two larger ones (Benbow and Marum) and three smaller ones.

 According to a local legend, one of the villages has a special power over the volcano.
-They have magical stones hidden in the ground – these stones can cause the eruption.
+They have magical stones hidden in the ground – these stones can cause an eruption.

 Lava lake in Mbwelesu Crater

 The lava lake was small but absolutely fascinating.
-It had constant lava fountains rising up to 30 m high, the small lake had a constant movement, mesmerizing the visitors.
+It had constant lava fountains rising up to 30 m high, and the small lake had a constant movement, mesmerizing the visitors.
 It was even more impressive during the night.
-There were few places on Earth with similar experience.
+There were few places on Earth with similar experiences.

-After a powerful eruption and several earthquakes, all lava lakes of Ambrym volcano have disappeared.
+After a powerful eruption and several earthquakes, all the lava lakes of the Ambrym volcano have disappeared.
 We do not know if they will return…